bergamotion/recipes/README.md

 # recipes
-This is a web-page that contains recipes of food from different countries.
+This is a website that contains recipes of food from different countries.